Summary

 Brownian motion algorithm, a Vicsek active matter model,

-and a branching annihilating random walk.
-Also a test
+and a branching-and-annihilating random walk.
+Also a

-bed for RunTime, a framework for building real-time
+test bed for RunTime, a framework for building real-time

-interactive environments within Jupyter notebooks.
+interactive environments in Jupyter notebooks.

 Implementations of semantic segmentation algorithms and

-spatial topic models applied to point cloud data.
+dimension reduction models applied to point cloud data.

-Current methods include variations of latent Dirichlet
+Methods include variations of latent Dirichlet

-allocation, a vector quantized-autoencoder, and a neural
+allocation, some amortized topic models, and a neural

 A knowledge-based web application for robotic access and